 Degree Deflation in 2026: Why Verified Skills Matter More Than a College Degree

 If you’ve updated your resume recently, you may have noticed a subtle—but massive—shift in hiring trends.
-Compare job listings today to just five years ago and one thing stands out:
+Compare job listings today to just five years ago and one thing stands out: The once-standard “Bachelor’s Degree Required” line is disappearing.

 Welcome to the era of degree deflation—a growing movement where employers prioritize skills over degrees.
 In 2026, your ability to prove what you can do matters far more than where you studied.